-One of the most popular breeds in the world, the Golden Retriever is a true gentleman, and his good manners extend to cats as well as people.
-Golden Retrievers are loving, gentle and sweet natured.
-Most Goldens can live successfully with cats as long as they are properly introduced.
+One of the most popular breeds in the world, the golden retriever is a truly gentle dog, and its good manners extend to cats as well as people.
+Golden retrievers are loving and sweet-natured, as well as adaptable and outgoing.
+Most goldens can live successfully with cats as long as they are properly introduced.

 06 of 10

 Poodles are smart and tend to be calm in the home.
 The poodle is one breed that comes in three size varieties: standard (more than 15 inches tall at the shoulder), miniature (10 to 15 inches tall) and toy (less than 10 inches).
 Often averaging 4 to 6 pounds, some toy poodles are smaller than cats.
 All poodle varieties can potentially live peacefully with cats in the home.